 Kayaking Tours and Rentals

-2. View Animals up Close at the Monterey Bay Aquarium
+2. Visit the Monterey Bay Aquarium

-We bet you have heard of the Monterey Bay Aquarium!
-It is probably the number 1 tourist attraction in Monterey.
-Animal lovers and future marine biologists from across the world come to the Monterey Bay Aquarium to learn about the local ecosystem and, of course, see their favorite animals!Ffishe
+You’ve probably heard of the Monterey Bay Aquarium: it’s arguably the top tourist attraction in Monterey and one of the big reasons Monterey is worth visiting.
+Animal lovers and future marine biologists from all over the world come to the Aquarium to learn about the local ecosystem and see their favorite animals!

 The Monterey Bay Aquarium is home to over 80,000 plants and animals.
 They are housed in all kinds of enclosures, from the massive open sea aquarium, to the popular sea otter habitat, to the walk-through shore bird aviary.